Daniel-Nicholson-code/Lyapunov-fractal/README.md

-Copyright 2024 Daniel Nicholson\n
+Copyright 2024 Daniel Nicholson\
 If using my code, please credit me

-This project is documented on my website:\n
+This project is documented on my website:\
 *INCLUDE LATER*

 [Read more](https://en.wikipedia.org/wiki/Lyapunov_fractal)